no-one-know/Flight_Price_Predictor/README.md

 # Flight_Price_Predictor
 I have developed a flight price prediction model using random forest .
-I have also used flask framework for the make a working site to make predictions.
+I have also used flask framework to make a working site for making predictions.